 For a non-medicating treatment, try soothing the affected area in a warm bath.
 Making sure the water is not too hot, simply soaking the back passage in a small amount of water, a few times per day is a traditional therapy for hemorrhoids, without the need for external medications.
 Do not use soap, as the additional chemicals can make the affected area worse.
 On the opposite side of the spectrum, an ice pack or cold compresses may be used to help alleviate some of the swelling, and discomfort.

-The most promising way to cure hemorroids permanently the natural way is a clinically proven home treatment system like “Hemorrhoid No More” by Jessica Wright, which is based on recommendations by the Stanford School of Medicine and the American Public Health Association.
+The most promising way to cure hemorroids permanently the natural way is a clinically proven home treatment system like “Hemorrhoids Saviour” by Janet Pfeiffer, which is based on recommendations by the Stanford School of Medicine and the American Public Health Association.

 How Can I Prevent Hemorrhoids?

 There are a number of preventative measures that are recommended to help decrease the chances of developing hemorrhoids.
 The majority of them are simple lifestyle, and dietary changes, and can be put into effect immediately.

 Increasing the amount of soluble fiber in your diet is one way to help prevent the development of hemorrhoids.
 This can be achieved by increasing the amount of fiber-rich foods in your diet, or by supplementing with a fiber supplement.
 A healthy, well balanced diet should consist of at least 5 servings of fruits and vegetables, nuts, and whole grains.
 It is recommended that you keep your consumption of processed foods and meats, to a small level.

 To help keep your bowel movements consistent, it is recommended that you increase the amount of fluid you drink on a daily basis.
 These two small dietary changes can go a long way in preventing any potential outbreaks.